Overwatch 2: Everything we know about the unconventional sequel

 Overwatch 2's new Push mode is a tug-of-war match

 Overwatch 2 is getting a new map type called Push.
-The premise is as simple as it sounds: Two teams fight over control of a robot that pushes a payload back and forth across the map.
+The premise is as simple as it sounds: Two teams fight over control of a robot that pushes two barriers back and forth across the map.
 Whichever team pushes farther into the other's territory wins.

+Push sounds like a cool twist on traditional payload that might encourage different hero compositions based on which team is pushing farther.
+During the Overwatch2 BlizzCon panel, assistant game director Aaron Keller described the mode as "really flanky," because players can access various points along the robot's path through different shortcuts and connections.

+You can see what he means when looking at this overview of the Toronto map.
+Keller said heroes that wouldn't normally see as much utility on Control or Payload maps (Tracer, Reaper, etc) excel in Push thanks to flanking routes.

 Overwatch 2's new PvP maps are predictably gorgeous

-Overwatch 2's website reveals a few new maps coming with the sequel, with the promise of more to come.
-The first three shown above are Monte Carlo, Toronto, and Gothenburg.
-The fourth is still a mystery, but I sure like its style.
+Overwatch 2's website and panel revealed a few new maps coming with the sequel, with the promise of more to come.
+The first four shown above are Monte Carlo, Toronto, Gothenburg, and Rio De Janeiro.
+The last one with the big ring in the sky is still a mystery, but I sure like its style.

-We know that Toronto is a Push map type, but the rest are unknown.
-With the introduction of a new mode, Blizzard will naturally wants to make sure multiple maps support it, so we could be looking at four Push maps.
+We know that Toronto is a Push map type, but the rest are unclear.
+During the Overwatch 2 panel, Monte Carlo was shown with what looks like a payload.
+Jeff Kaplan also revealed that every mode will receive new maps with Overwatch 2, so there's a lot more to be revealed.

 Overwatch 2 PvP is compatible with the original game